 If you're looking for a portable Sonos Bluetooth speaker you have one decision to make: Sonos Roam vs Sonos Move.
-Sonos Roam is the latest release from the multi-room specialist, packing all of Sonos' smarts into its smallest speaker yet.
+Sonos Roam is the more recent release of the pair, packing all of Sonos' smarts into its smallest speaker chassis.
 The Sonos Move is a little older, much bigger, and was the first battery-powered speaker from the company.

 There's a lot that's the same about them, particularly when it comes to the overall Sonos experience as some of the best multi-room speakers, as well as their ambitions to be among the best Bluetooth speakers – but the differences mean they're really for different purposes.
 And the different prices reflect that, too.